 Robo-AO is the first autonomous laser adaptive optics system and science instrument operating on sky.
 The system robotically executes large scale surveys, monitors long-term astrophysical dynamics and characterizes newly discovered transients, all at the visible diffraction limit.
-The first of many envisioned systems has finished 83 nights of science observing at the Palomar Observatory 60-inch telescope (with over 10,000 robotic observations executed).
-The system will be augmented in 2014 with a low-noise wide field infrared camera, which doubles as a tip-tilt sensor, to widen the spectral bandwidth of observations and increase available sky coverage while also enabling deeper visible imaging using adaptive-optics sharpened infrared tip-tilt guide sources.
+The first of many envisioned systems has finished over 100 nights of science observing at the Palomar Observatory 60-inch telescope (with over 12,000 robotic observations executed).
+The system will be augmented in 2014 with two new infrared cameras: a very high-speed, low-noise, tip-tilt sensor provided by U. Hawai`i and a 2 arc minute field-of-view camera, which can also double as a tip-tilt sensor, being developed jointly between Caltech and IUCAA.
+The new cameras will widen the spectral bandwidth of observations, increase available sky coverage, and enable deeper visible imaging using adaptive-optics sharpened infrared tip-tilt guide sources.

 The Robo-AO project, led by Principal Investigator Christoph Baranec, with Software Lead Reed Riddle, Project Scientist Nicholas Law, Co-Investigator A. N. Ramaprakash, and students and collaborators, is a collaboration between Caltech Optical Observatories and the Inter-University Centre for Astronomy and Astrophysics.
 It is partially funded by the National Science Foundation under grants AST-0906060, AST-0960343 and AST-1207891, the Office of Naval Research under grant N00014-11-1-0903, by the Mount Cuba Astronomical Foundation, by a gift from Samuel Oschin and by the Indo-US Science and Technology Forum.

-March 3rd, 2014: Reed Riddle will be be presenting Robo-AO at this month's Optical Society of Southern California meeting on March 12th.
-Registration to attend is required, please go to www.ossc.org.
+March 3rd, 2014: Reed Riddle presented a talk on Robo-AO at the Optical Society of Southern California meeting on March 12th.

 February 18th, 2014: Robo-AO's PI, Christoph Baranec, has been selected as a 2014 Sloan Research Fellow, based on the successful results from the prototype Robo-AO and plans for installing a facility version of Robo-AO on the University of Hawaii 2.2-m telescope.